 Lures or Live-Bait

-Choosing the right bait and lures for your presentation can significantly affect your catch rate, whether trolling for big fish or spinning for smaller game.
-Whether you’re using live-bait, cut-bait, lures, or a combination of lures and bait, there are some key considerations to make.
+Choosing the right bait and lures for your presentation can significantly affect your catch rate, whether trolling for big fish or spinning for smaller fish.
+Whether you’re using live bait, cut-bait, lures, or a combination of lures and bait, there are some key considerations to make.

-There are four types of lures used when trolling offshore for big-game fish: Skirted lures, soft plastic lures, spoons, and plugs.
+There are four types of lures for trolling offshore for big-game fish: Skirted lures, soft plastic lures, spoons, and plugs.
 These lures can all work well, but skirted lures seem to be a favorite for offshore trolling.
-Spoons are great to use with downriggers, as they mimic bait-fish that swim at greater depths.
-Plugs are often used as top-water or shallow-water lures to attract fish near the surface, and soft plastic lures mimic live fish closest, so they get used in a wider array of situations.
+Spoons are great to use with downriggers, as they mimic baitfish that swim at greater depths.
+Plugs are mostly top-water or shallow-water lures to attract fish near the surface, and soft plastic lures mimic live fish closest, so they are the most versatile of the group.

 Trolling with live-bait is also an excellent option for fish like cobia and yellowtail.
 If you aren’t too particular about the type of fish you want to catch, then trolling with squid, mullet, and mackerel is a great way to have a successful day on the water.
 The biggest benefit of using live-bait or cut-bait for trolling is that you have the opportunity to source your bait for free.

 A common offshore trolling method uses a combination of cut-bait and skirted lures.
 The lure’s brightly colored skirt attracts fish from a distance, and once in proximity, the cut-bait brings them in for the strike.

 Generally speaking, bait is the “better” option for fishing while drifting or at anchor, although lures can also work well.